hossein-rahmati/Rick-and-Morty/README.md

 React-loader-spinner for some animation

-you can see demo site by https://rick-and-morty-hossein-rahmati.netlify.app/
+you can see the demo site at https://rick-and-morty-hossein-rahmati.netlify.app/

 Hope you enjoy ❤️